What is HOTA, Home of the Arts

 Please do not bring glass, alcohol or any liquid in a container that has already been opened including reusable drink bottles.
 These items will be confiscated by security staff upon your entry to the ticketed area.

 Please see specific event pages for more details on what you can and can’t bring to our Outdoor Stage events.
 Please also don’t bring pets (unless specified), bikes, scooters, glass or weapons (obviously!)
-If you’re unsure about whether to bring an item, please give us a call.

 Is there parking at HOTA?